govardhan1194/StockItUp/README.md

 The hero of this infrastructure is Apache Pulsar, however there are multiple nodes within the pulsar cluster that enables the functioning of the entire pipeline.
 This section shows how many nodes are used for this project.

-* 3 pulsar broker nodes/ BookKeeper node
+* 3 pulsar broker nodes/ BookKeeper nodes
 * 3 Zookeeper nodes
 * 3 Pulsar SQL (Presto) nodes
 * 1 Producer node